torvalds/linux/Documentation/trace/boottime-trace.rst

 ftrace.[instance.INSTANCE.]event.GROUP.EVENT.hist.filter = FILTER_EXPR
   Set histogram filter expression.
 You don't need 'if' in the FILTER_EXPR.

-Note that this 'hist' option can conflict with the per-event 'actions' option if the 'actions' option has a histogram action.
+Analte that this 'hist' option can conflict with the per-event 'actions' option if the 'actions' option has a histogram action.